Basis-Theory/docs/source/includes/api-reference/_authentication.md

 Basis Theory uses API keys to allow access to the API.

-Basis Theory expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Basis Theory requires the API key to be included in all API requests to the server in a header that looks like the following:

 `X-API-KEY: key_N88mVGsp3sCXkykyN2EFED`